ARTICLE I – Name

 OFFICERS OF THE BOARD

 Section 5.01.
 Officers of the Board.
-The officers of the board shall consist of a President, President-elect, Vice-President and Past President, as well as any other officers deemed necessary to fulfill the obligations of the board.
-The Board Secretary will be a non-voting position.
-The election for the Vice-President, will be at the summer General Session.
-The slate of officers will be approved each year by the General Session at the annual summer meeting.
+The officers of the board shall consist of a President, President-Elect, Vice-President and Past President, as well as any other officers deemed necessary to fulfill the obligations of the board.
+The Board Secretary and Board Historian will be a non-voting position.
+The election for the Vice-President, will be held prior to the summer General Session.

 BOARD OF DIRECTORS

 Section 5.02.
 Board of Directors.
 All Board of Directors shall be serving as Athletic Administrators for a Texas school in good standing with the appropriate state agency.
-The Board of Directors shall consist of twelve members, the four elected officers, five Regional Directors from the eight regions as indicated by the official regional map of the Texas High School Athletic Director’s Association, the Board Historian and Board Secretary and the Executive Director
+The Board of Directors shall consist of twelve members.
+The four elected officers, eight elected Regional Directors from the eight regions as indicated by the official regional map of the Texas High School Athletic Director’s Association, Board Secretary, Board Ex Officio and the Executive Director.

 Section 5.03.
 General Powers.
 The Board of Directors shall act on all matters pertaining to membership and governance in accordance with the Articles of Incorporation and the Association’s By-Laws.